Zuehlke/linux-developer-vm/README.md

 You only need [VirtualBox](http://virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/)
 installed.

-All other requirements, along with ChefDK and Git will be installed *inside the Vagrant VM* during provisioning, i.e. you don't need them installed on your host machine.
+All other requirements, including with ChefDK will be installed *inside the Vagrant VM* during provisioning, i.e. you don't need them installed on your host machine.

 ### Basic Development Workflow